cacophony-wj/LeS/BODYSLIDE.md

 ##  Female Bodies And Outfits

 I'm guessing you came here to appreciate the female form.
-This Modlist offers two options for that.
+This Modlist offers three options for that.

+**PLEASE NOTE: Only use _ONE_ of the following options.
+Things will look stupid if you try to mix them.**

 ### "BodyGen4"